|Vehicle details:||Mercedes GL550|

 |Author:||Scott Baylis - VonHousen Automotive Group|

 This vehicle came in with the engine malfunction indicator lamp (MIL) illuminated.
 Using our Xentry diagnostic scanner we found diagnostic trouble code (DTC) P029900 was stored in the engine control module (ECM).
-Our first step was to find out what criteria was required to trigger this fault code.
+Our first step was to find out what condition was required to trigger this fault code.

-Unfortunately the criteria that was required to triggering this fault code was not listed in Xentry, so we sent a request for this additional information.
+Unfortunately the condition that was required to triggering this fault code was not listed in Xentry, so we sent a request for this additional information.
 We found that this DTC is set when boost pressure is not within a determined range.
 The next step was to look over freeze frame data.
 It is worth noting here that the ECM is unable to identify whether the low pressure is related to turbocharger 1 or 2, so the description below is not necessarily pointing to low output on one side.

 In the freeze frame data we found one value that seemed to be related to the fault code description.
 The pressure upstream of throttle valve actuator was at 1151.48 hPa, but the specified pressure value was 1431.41 hPa.
 This told us that the vehicle was producing 280 hPa less boost than requested.
 Looking at vehicle speed, coolant temp, time since start, engine torque and throttle position helped us to determine what conditions we are going to have to drive the vehicle under to simulate the failure on our road test later.